BryceRussell/astro-github-elements/packages/clipboard-copy/README.md

-# `@astro-github-elements/time`
+# `@astro-github-elements/clipboard-copy`

 This is a astro wrapper for the [@github/clipboard-copy-element](https://github.com/github/clipboard-copy-element#readme) component, it does a few things:

-- Makes importing component is easier
+- Makes importing component easier
 - Adds typing to props

 ## How to Use